InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

 ## Troubleshooting
 The deployed application uses the Python logging framework.
-Significant events are written to the console, and in a rotating file in `/loga/es.log`.
+Significant events are written to the console, and in a rotating file in `/logs/es.log`.

-Access logging is written to a rotating file handler for `/loga/access.log`, and WSGI logging to `/logs/wsgi.log`.
+Access logging is written to the rotating file handler `/logs/access.log`, and WSGI logging to `/logs/wsgi.log`.

 ## Local development
 You can build and run the service using `docker compose`: -

     docker compose up --build --detach

+And shut it down with: -

+    docker compose down

 You can interact with it using `http`, where you should be able to create and delete event streams using the internal API.
 Here we're using